learn-co-curriculum/react-hooks-props-basics-lab/README.md

     - instead, render `null`

 ###### Hint on ColorBox
+  - **Watch out** for endless recursion!
+If your `ColorBox` component has no break condition to stop it from always rendering another `ColorBox`, your browser will likely become non-responsive
   - in order to render based on a conditional, you can write JavaScript logic directly in the `render()` block.
 For example:

 ```